axa-ch/design-tokens/README.md

 ## Usage

-Depending on your setup and technology you should be able to import the design tokens into your project without big problems.
-Below you have some implementation examples that could inspire you:
+To use the AXA CH Design Tokens in your project, import them based on your technology.
+Here are some implementation examples that may inspire you:

 ### CSS Usage

-You can simply import the CSS variables in your files as follows:
+You can import the CSS variables into your files as follows:

 ```css
 @import url('@axa-ch/design-tokens/tokens.css');